Submissions

 Confidentiality

-Any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except if authorized by the editor.
+Manuscripts received for review must be treated as confidential.
+Reviewers must not show them to or discuss them with others unless the editor provides

 Standards of objectivity

-Reviews should be conducted objectively.
-Personal criticism of the author is inacceptable.
-Referees should express their views clearly with appropriate supporting arguments.
+Referees should conduct objective reviews without personal criticism of the author and should express their views clearly with appropriate supporting arguments.

 Acknowledgement of sources

-Reviewers should identify relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
-A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published data of which they have personal knowledge.
+Reviewers should identify relevant published work not cited by the authors and should provide appropriate citations when noting that observations, derivations, or arguments have been previously reported.
+Reviewers must also notify the editor of any substantial similarity or overlap between the manuscript and other published data within their knowledge.

 Disclosure and conflict of interest